 Acting on behalf of someone in social welfare services

-Client data in social welfare services will be shown in My Kanta Pages as from 2021 at the earliest.
+In the future, client data of social welfare services will also be shown in My Kanta Pages.
 This means that acting on behalf of someone in My Kanta Pages on the basis of custody or electronic authorisation will also be possible in terms of client data in social welfare services.